graycoreio/daffodil/libs/newsletter/guides/Overview.md

 # Daffodil Newsletter

 The Daffodil Newsletter library manages your newsletter subscription service.
-It utilizes multiple different ecommerce API drivers to make hooking in your app's newsletter simple while also providing redux state management for your UI.
+It utilizes multiple different ecommerce API drivers to make hooking in your app's newsletter simple while also providing tools to help manage your UI.

 # Getting Started
+This overview assumes that you had already set up your desired daffodil modules.
+If you have not, first go through the [daffodil installation guide](https://github.com/graycoreio/daffodil/blob/develop/docs/INSTALLATION.md).

+## Setting up your AppModule

-To get started import the `StoreModule` and the `DaffNewsletter` at the top of your app.module file.
+To get started import the `StoreModule` and the `DaffNewsletterModule` at the top of your app.module file.
 ```typescript
 import { DaffNewsletterModule } from '@daffodil/newsletter';
 import { StoreModule } from '@ngrx/store;'
 ```
 Then import the `DaffNewsletterModule` in your app.module.
-Afterwards, also import `StoreModule.forRoot({})`, as this will be relevant later when utilizing the redux features of the newsletter module.
+Afterwards, also import `StoreModule.forRoot({})`, as this will be relevant later when utilizing the redux and state management features of the newsletter module.

 ```typescript
 @ngModule({